 Portrait photography at the Sanganai Hlanganani World Tourism Expo

-Stands were ranged of the two halls at Bulawayo’s Zimbabwe International Exhibition Centre.
+Stands were ranged across two halls at Bulawayo’s Zimbabwe International Exhibition Centre.
 The ZIEC is located close to the centre of Zimbabwe’s second city and covers a vast area.

 Equipment for portrait photography

-I travelled light to the ZIEC.
-I was using two Canon camera bodies with L Series lenses.
+I travelled light to the ZIEC, using two Canon camera bodies with L Series lenses.